ncbi/vadr/documentation/advbuild.md

 FEATURE KY654518 type:"CDS" coords:"4681..5646:+" parent_idx_str:"GBNULL" gene:"G" product:"attachment glycoprotein"
 ```

-To address this we repeat the drill we just did for the 5641 endpoint
+To address this we can repeat the drill we just did for the `5641` endpoint
 for the `MZ516105` model, and add an alternative feature by adding to
 and modifying existing lines in the model info file, and then adding a
 representative protein for the coordinates `4681..5649:+` to the